isabella232/cf-networking-notes/how-extract-api.md

     }
   }
   ```
-  responds with the same data, except any `0`s in the `expose` spec get replaced with dynamically-allocated ports.

   At any time while the container is alive, the client may update policy via a `PUT` to this endpoint.

 ## The evolution of network policy